xandramax/Volume1/README.md

 * 1979 possible graphs, including the "zero-operator graph"
 * Capable of visualizing all 1-, 2-, 3-, and 4-operator algorithms which feature at least 1 obvious carrier
 * Supports linearly crossfading between two graph visualizations, in order to track the module's morph-state
+* No special provision is made for operator feedback (i.e. algorithms with single-operator-feedback are not included in the graph set).
+Feedback is generally considered by this design to be the domain of the operators, and operators cannot be routed to their own modulation outputs in Algomorph under default settings.
+Most "FM operator modules" in VCV Rack feature their own feedback knobs (as well as feedback CV inputs).
+* That said, Algomorph's "Alter Ego" mode allows for feedback routing.
+Adding visualization for feedback routing in Alter Ego mode, as well as visualization for carriers in both modes, should be feasible in a future update.

 **Auxiliary Input Modes:
 * Morph, Double Morph, & Triple Morph